Double Eyelid Surgery (Asian Eyelid Surgery) in St. Louis

-Asian blepharoplasty, sometimes called double eyelid surgery is a specialized type of upper eyelid surgery.
+Asian eyelid surgery, sometimes called double eyelid surgery is a specialized type of upper eyelid surgery.
 During an Asian blepharoplasty, the skin around the eye is reshaped in order to alter the eyelid.
 Patients often choose this surgery to alter the appearance of Asian “single-lidded” eyes so that they have a lid fold like the western eyelid.

-If you are interested in Asian blepharoplasty or other cosmetic facial surgery our team at Ophthalmic Plastic and Cosmetic Surgery, Inc. in St. Louis have the skills and experience to help you achieve your goals.
+If you are interested in Asian blepharoplasty or other cosmetic facial surgery our team at Ophthalmic Plastic and Cosmetic Surgery, Inc. in St. Louis has the skills and experience to help you achieve your goals.

 candidates for Double Eyelid Surgery

 During your consultation with our physicians, you will need to provide a complete medical history and disclose any major illnesses or medical problems.
 Prior to surgery, it is important that patients mention all medications they are currently taking.
 Patients will need to stop taking some medications, such as NSAIDs, blood thinners, herbal medications, and vitamins a week before surgery.

 Once this is complete, our team will discuss your surgical goals, what is attainable, and create a plan to accomplish those goals.
 Our team will ask you about what aspect of your eyelids bothers you and will discuss how this may relate to aging changes in nearby parts of your face.
 Eyebrow position is particularly important in relation to upper eyelid surgery.
 A mutual understanding of the goals, expectations, and outcomes is essential to a great result!

 Asian Eyelid Surgery Procedure